 - Drink milk.
-Drinking whole milk to quench thirst is a simple way to get in more high-quality protein and calories.
+Drinking whole milk to quench thirst can be a simple way to get in more high quality protein and calories.

 - Try weight gainer shakes.
-If you are really struggling then you can try weight gainer shakes.
-These are very high in protein, carbs and calories.
+If you are having trouble gaining weight, consider weight gainer shakes.
+These are very high in protein, carbs, and calories.

 - Use bigger plates.
-Definitely use large plates if you are trying to get in more calories, as smaller plates cause people to automatically eat less.
+Consider using large plates if you’re trying to get in more calories, as smaller plates can cause people to eat less (

 - Add cream to your coffee.
 This is a simple way to add in more calories.